French ship Monge (A601): Service history

 In April 2021 it was reported that Monge had docked at the US Navy base in Norfolk, Virginia, possibly on a mission to monitor a test of the French M51 SLBM, launched from Biscarosse in southwestern France.

-In June 2022 the ship paid a visit to Lisbon, Portugal, and also made its way to Madeira, Portugal.
+From 4 to 7 June 2022 the ship paid a visit to Lisbon, Portugal, and then made its way to Madeira, Portugal as the French representation during a ceremony to commemorate those that died in a bombing in 1916.